7 Min Read

 Ways To Tell If Your Relationship Is Causing Depression

-Relationships can be one of the most meaningful parts of a person’s life.
-Romantic relationships, especially the ones that become a lifetime partnership, are particularly important and have an enormous impact on a person’s happiness.
+Relationships are the most meaningful parts of a person’s life.
+Romantic relationships, especially the ones that become a lifetime partnership, are particularly important and have an enormous impact on someone’s happiness.

 If you feel like this may be the case in your own life, or the statements above sound familiar, but you’re still unsure if your relationship is making you depressed, check out the red flags below and see if you can relate.